-3.6 Email Notification Setup
+3.6 Notification Setup

 WebControlTM allows up to 8 different email notifications to be send from the PLC program.
 Please note the port can be any number, but WebControl current hardware cannot support SSL enabled email.
 Certain email servers like Gmail requires use SSL enabled email client.
 WebControl does not support that.
 However, WebControl does allow sending email out from port other than 25.
-Most local ISP provides the non-SSL email server on port other than 25.
+Most local ISP provides the non-SSL email server on port other than 25, for example, Yahoo email using port 587.
 Please contact your local ISP first to find out how to sending out non-SSL encrypted email.
+For example, Yahoo email can be used: